charlesneimog/Awesome-Pd/docs/objects/pattern.md

 # pattern

-`pattern` is a rhythmic pattern sequencer.
-The note durations are specified as floats or fractions (where '1' is a whole note), negative values are rests!
-A '|' separates into different bars.
-When you set a new pattern via the right inlet, it only starts when the previous one ends.
+The `pattern` object is a rhythmic pattern sequencer that outputs note durations based on a defined sequence.
+Durations can be specified as floats or fractions (where 1 is a whole note), with negative values indicating rests, and a `|` symbol separating bars.
+It supports setting tempo, starting/stopping, and dynamically updating sequences, making it suitable for complex rhythmic generation.

 ---

+!!! info "AI Generated"
+    This content was generated with the assistance of AI.
+If you notice any errors, please report them or submit a fix using [Submit](../submit.md).
+Check the prompt used [here](../prompts/helppatchai.md).

+---

 <div class="grid cards" markdown>
 - :octicons-download-16: __Download__ via [Deken](../deken.md).  <p style="font-size: 14px">_Open `Pd` and go to `Tools`:material-arrow-right:`Find Externals`.
 Search for <code>else</code> and install it.
 Then create an object with `declare -lib else -path else`.
 Finally, use `pattern` or any other object from `else`._</p>
-- :fontawesome-brands-dev: Library developed mainly by **Alexandre Porres**.
+- :fontawesome-brands-dev: Library developed mainly by **Alexandre Torres Porres**.
 - :fontawesome-solid-bug-slash: __Report Bugs/Errors__ [here](https://github.com/porres/pd-else/issues)!
 - :fontawesome-solid-computer: __Available__ for :fontawesome-brands-apple: :fontawesome-brands-linux: :fontawesome-brands-windows:.
 </div>